- Research & Extension

 If you are an international scholar, your CV and materials must also include your TOEFL or IELTS scores.
 Many graduate students are partially funded via Graduate Teaching Assistantships (GTA), and most universities have a minimum TOEFL/IELTS score for GTAs, even if individual Departments do not.

 I strongly encourage you to get involved with The Wildlife Society at the very least.
-Consider joining and participating in additional groups of natural resource professionals, such as the Society for Range Management or societies focused along taxonomic groups, such as the American Society of Mammalogists.
+Consider joining and participating in additional groups of natural resource professionals, such as the Society for Range Management or societies focused on taxonomic groups, such as the American Society of Mammalogists.
 Yet others focus on professional development of individual scientists through all of their career life stages, regardless of disciplinary field.
 For example, the Society for Advancement of Chicano/as and Native Americans in Science is a highly inclusive organization of scientists who focus on professional development, the latest scientific discoveries, and direct involvement of students of all levels.

 Networking, or becoming a known face in the crowd, among your fellow ecologists is absolutely vital period.
 Interacting with prospective advisors and potential employers at professional conferences is one of the best ways to avoid being a cold call; contact once you decide to apply for graduate or professional positions.